Printers / Mobile / Screenreaders

 What to look for

-Background information can help you prepare for futher research by explaining all the issues related to your topic, especially when you're investigating a field that's unfamiliar to you.
+Background information can help you prepare for further research by explaining all the issues related to your topic, especially when you're investigating a field that's unfamiliar to you.
 Tips:

-• Check for background information in: dictionaries, handbooks and encyclopedias, especially those that focus on your topic.
+• Check for background information in: dictionaries, handbooks and encyclopedias.

 • Look for facts in: statistical guides, almanacs, biographical sources, or handbooks.